Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

 Failures in therapy may be due to overdosage or too frequent dosage.
 The use of acetazolamide does not eliminate the need for other therapy such as digitalis, bed rest, and salt restriction.

-Recommended dosage is 250 to 375 mg of acetazolamide once a day for one or two days, alternating with a day of rest.
+Drug-Induced Edema: Recommended dosage is 250 mg to 375 mg of acetazolamide once a day for one or two days, alternating with a day of rest.

-Dosage is 500 mg to 1000 mg daily, in divided doses.
+Acute Mountain Sickness: Dosage is 500 mg to 1000 mg daily, in divided doses using tablets or sustained-release capsules as appropriate.
 In circumstances of rapid ascent, such as in rescue or military operations, the higher dose level of 1000 mg is recommended.
-It is preferable to initiate dosing 24 to 48 hours before ascent and to continue for 48 hours while at high altitude, or longer as necessary to control symptoms.
+It is preferable to initiate dosing 24 hours to 48 hours before ascent and to continue for 48 hours while at high altitude, or longer as necessary to control symptoms.

 Note: The dosage recommendations for glaucoma and epilepsy differ considerably from those for congestive heart failure, since the first two conditions are not dependent upon carbonic anhydrase inhibition in the kidney which requires intermittent dosage if it is to recover from the inhibitory effect of the therapeutic agent.

-250 mg - White, round, scored in quarters, on one side, "T53" engraved on the other side.
+250 mg - White, round, scored in quarters, on one side, "A4" debossed on the other side.

 More about acetazolamide